kestra-io/docs/content/docs/15.how-to-guides/r.md

 Run R code inside of your flow.

-You can execute R code inside of a flow by either writing your R code inline or by executing a `.R` file.
+You can execute R code inside of a flow by either writing your R code inline or by executing an `.R` file.
 You can get outputs and metrics from your R code too.

 ## Scripts